wongzhenhao/ELGNN/README.md

 Execute the code/main.ipynb file for OGB dataset.

 ## License
-RelEns is released under the MIT license.
+ELGNN is released under the MIT license.
 Further details can be found [here](LICENSE).